LucianoZu/mydockers/giustizia-backend-devenv/README.md

 NOTE: a volume for JBoss servers is already defined at path: **/home/developer/jboss-4.2.3.GA/server**

 So you are adviced to use this path.
 Using a volume JBoss will be faster and your servers will be portable.

+NOTE: a volume for Apache Tomcat is already defined at path: **/home/developer/apache-tomcat-8.5.43**

+So all apache installation is into an external volume.

 NOTE: a volume for workspaces is already defined at path: **/home/developer/workspaces**